+In 2020, net resources used in financing activities were Ps.
+2,531 million, primarily attributable to payments received from derivative financial instruments and no dividend payments during the year.

 In 2019, net resources used in financing activities were Ps.
 7,182 million, primarily attributable to the payment of loans and other debt and interest paid.

-In 2018, net resources used in financing activities were Ps.
-7,225 million, primarily attributable to the payment of loans and other debt and interest paid.

-In the years ended 2018 and 2019 the Company paid dividends of Ps.
-2,811 million and Ps.
-2,342 million, respectively.
+In 2019 the Company paid dividends of Ps.
+2,342 million.